Robert AdamsAssociate Professor of Architecture

-His research on design and disability culture has been published internationally, including his most recent article, “Chromosapiens: Reconsidering Architecture and Infrastructure within Disability Culture” featured in AT: Architecture Technique [China]; “Making a Scene: A Vivid Genealogy of the Asclepius Machine”, in Scapegoat: Architecture, Landscape, Political Economy: 04 Currency; and, “We Are Chromo sapiens: Cánjí rén > Cánjí Cheng Shì > Canji Jiànzhú”, a book chapter in New Social Imperatives in China: Architecture & The City [Actar, forthcoming 2016].
-Adams assigned the term Chromo sapiens to describe a post-human condition in the Anthropocene that dissolves the binary structure of the terms abled and disabled; and, offers a more suggestive description against the homogenizing and sanitized term universal design.
+Robert Adams is an associate professor of architecture at the University of Michigan’s Taubman College of Architecture and Urban Planning.
+He also teaches in U-M’s Stamps School of Art and Design and chairs U-M’s Initiative on Disability Studies.
+His current design interests focus on the intersection of architecture, civic infrastructure, and disability culture within a bio-psycho-socio-techo conceptual model where bodies, wearable technologies, and augmented environments coalesce.
+The work is aimed at sharpening architectural strategies to draw out and reconsider the efficacy of disability through advanced geometry, immersive perceptual configurations, and responsive networks.
+Adams’s research on design and disability culture has been published internationally, including “Chromosapiens: Reconsidering Architecture and Infrastructure within Disability Culture” which appeared in AT: Architecture Technique [China]; “Making a Scene: A Vivid Genealogy of the Asclepius Machine,” in Scapegoat: Architecture, Landscape, Political Economy: 04 Currency; and “We Are Chromo sapiens: Cánjí rén > Cánjí Cheng Shì > Canji Jiànzhú,” a book chapter in New Social Imperatives in China: Architecture & The City (Actar, 2017).
+Adams assigned the term Chromo sapiens to describe a post-human condition in the Anthropocene that dissolves the binary structure of the terms abled and disabled and offers a more suggestive description against the homogenizing and sanitized term universal design.

-Adams’ design work has been exhibited in numerous solo and group shows, including: “Ruralopolitan Maneuvers: Beijing’s Urban and Rural Villages”, with his collaborators, Robert Mangurian and Mary-Ann Ray for China In Flux: Mapping The Middle Zone [Shanghai]; “The Asclepius Machine” at University of California – Berkeley; “Reyner Banham Loves Beijing” for the 3rd Architectural Biennial Beijing, and venues in China, Europe and the United Sates.
-Upcoming exhibitions include the 2016 Lisbon Architecture Triennale with StudioWorks/B.A.S.E.beijing; and, the 2017 Bi-City Shenzhen/Hong Kong Biennale of Urbanism and Architecture.
+Adams’s design work has been exhibited in numerous solo and group shows, including “Ruralopolitan Maneuvers: Beijing’s Urban and Rural Villages,” with his Taubman College collaborators Robert Mangurian and Mary-Ann Ray, at China In Flux: Mapping The Middle Zone [Shanghai]; “The Asclepius Machine” at the University of California, Berkeley; and “Reyner Banham Loves Beijing” at the Third Architectural Biennial Beijing.
+His design project, “The Asclepius Machine: Genetic Diversity and Extreme Urban Euphoria,” a complex wheelchair-accessible ramp, received an honorable mention in the Seoul International Design Competition in 2010.

-In 2005 Adams co-founded B.A.S.E.beijing with his colleagues, Robert Mangurian and Mary-Ann Ray.
-His recent efforts at B.A.S.E. include directing and producing a documentary film, Disability and Dragons: Health Infrastructure and Architecture in Urban-Rural China ; and an interdisciplinary research project, Teledermic Health Architecture, a wearable technology that measures key biometric parameters, delivers pharmaceuticals, and incorporates aspects of Traditional Chinese Medicine.
+In 2005, Adams co-founded B.A.S.E.beijing with Mangurian and Ray.
+His recent efforts at B.A.S.E. include directing and producing a documentary film, Disability and Dragons: Health Infrastructure and Architecture in Urban-Rural China (2017) and an interdisciplinary research project, “Teledermic Health Architecture,” a wearable technology that measures key biometric parameters, delivers pharmaceuticals, and incorporates aspects of traditional Chinese medicine.